t-jor/cohort-retention-analytics/README.md

 ## 📌 Executive Summary

-Cohort analysis is a key method in e-commerce analytics to understand how customer behavior evolves over time.
+Cohort analysis is one of the most effective ways to understand how customer behavior evolves over time — particularly in e-commerce, where acquisition and retention directly drive revenue.
 It helps answer essential business questions:

 - **How effectively are we acquiring new customers?**